Monday, August 25, 2008

 Most of the endeavor involved getting myself and my “props” (which constituted some score or more muskets, rifles, pistols and revolvers, several swords and four saddles complete with tack) from the environs of Seattle to downtown San Francisco.
 I certainly wasn’t about to haul all of this inventory via airline, so drive I did.
 Fairly long drive, but at least this time I wasn’t hauling horses cross-country, as I usually seem to find myself doing.
 I spent the night before the event at friend Nick’s house in Berkeley, where of course we stayed up too late talking about “stuff”.
 Then it was off at 0-dark-thirty to beat the traffic into SF.
 Made it to the Marriot with no issues, and took the Valet Parking option.
 The joy of course was in hauling all of the aforesaid impedimenta from point “A” in the lobby to point “B” in the bowels of the hotel, without exactly knowing where point “B” was.
 That in itself was a further adventure, but I got there eventually.

 What I found most amusing was that, while I had gone well out of my way to ensure that I brought the coolest, most interesting and famous of the firearms I own to show off to these ladies, the one thing they were most interested in was of course the one that was the last minute “what the heck, I’ll throw it in” one.
-I should have known, of course.
-So among my wheellock horse-pistols, matchlock and flintlock muskets, Henry and Springfield rifles, Colt’s revolvers and the like, what were they interested in?
+Amongst my wheellock horse-pistols, matchlock and flintlock muskets, Henry and Springfield rifles, Colt’s revolvers and the like, what were they interested in?
 The tiny little flintlock “Turn Off” pistol.
-Again, I should have known.
-It was made at some point during the Regency period or there-about, and they were quite popular not only as a pocket pistol but as a “muff gun”, to be secreted in the fur muff that was so fashionable in the period.
+I should have known, I guess.
+They were made at some point during the Regency period or there-about, and were quite popular not only as a pocket pistol but as a “muff gun”, to be secreted in the fur muff that was so fashionable in the period.
 In a day and age where casual violence was in fact much greater than it is today (contrary to modern mythology), carrying a small, handy “equalizer” was a smart thing to do.
 And, obviously, my audience somewhat appreciated that fact, thus their interest.
 I found it quite agreeable to have been fortunate enough to hit upon “just the right thing” for their interest, even if it was completely by accident.

 After the end of THAT part of the conference, and after having to haul my stuff over hill and dale (well, actually just up and down various floors: that place is huge!) my eldest daughter Elizabeth arrived on the scene.
 She’s presently working at an internship in the City during the summer while awaiting the start of her last year of law school at Golden Gate University.
 It was great to see her, and get a chance to wander around the hotel a bit to see what other things were going on with regards to the conference.
 There were LOTS of women there!
 As my old friend Steve Moffatt (who was there to give a presentation on armour) stated: “Man, this place is full of women!
 YIKES!”